Coronavirus (SARS-CoV-2) and COVID-19

-We are happy to provide a family room for you afterwards so that you can spend the first few days together as a family, provided that you show evidence of a negative PCR test, vaccination, or recent recovery from the virus (under the “2.5-G rule”).
+We are happy to provide a family room for you afterwards so that you can spend the first few days together as a family, provided that you show evidence of a negative PCR test.
+(In a spontaneous delivery, the PCR test is carried out upon arrival at the hospital.)

-If you leave the hospital premises, you will then be subject to the standard regulations for all visitors.
+If you leave the hospital premises, you will then be subject to following visitor regulation for the obstetrics department:

 One visitor per day is permitted for each new mother and baby, staying for a maximum of 60 minutes, and only in either a private room or the designated visitor areas.

-Visitors are required to show evidence of a negative PCR test, vaccination, or recent recovery from the virus (under the “2.5-G rule”) at the checkpoint.
+Visitors are required to show evidence of a vaccination, or recent recovery from the virus (under the “2-G rule”) AND a negative PCR test result at the checkpoint.